 The better plan is boring and effective: decide what winning means in concrete terms, map the capabilities needed to get there, increase load gradually, and protect recovery time – because recovery is where adaptation happens.

 And when you miss a week of good work, you don’t make up for it by working twice as hard before the deadline.
 You accept reality: the past week is gone.
 All you can do is execute today well.
-Every workday is equally important – not because every day feels heroic, but because outcomes are the result of accumulated days of working on the right things.
+Every workday is equally important, because outcomes are the result of accumulated days of working on the right things.

-When crunch becomes a habit, it’s rarely because the team “isn’t tough enough.”
-It’s because someone is trying to purchase time with human energy – and the interest rate can be brutal.
-You pay it in rework, attrition, and a creeping loss of judgment right when you need judgment most.
+Crunch, when it becomes habit, is rarely about grit.
+It’s an attempt to purchase time with human energy – and the interest rate is high.
+You pay in rework, in turnover, in the steady erosion of judgment at precisely the moments you need it most.

-This hits hardest in deep-tech, where a small group is trying to solve problems that may not have known solutions yet.
-The maths are unforgiving: a 10-person expert team at a sustainable pace produces roughly 10,000 hours of high-quality thinking in six months.
-Double the hours through crunch and you get 20,000 on paper – but not 20,000 hours of breakthrough-capable work.
-You get tired people making tired decisions.
+This hits hardest in deep-tech, where a small group is solving problems that may not have known solutions yet.
+A 10-person team at sustainable pace gets roughly 10,000 hours of high-quality thought in six months.
+Double the hours through crunch and you get 20,000 on paper – but exhaustion doesn’t scale.
+You just get tired people making tired decisions.

-There’s a subtler loss too, one that never shows up in any burndown chart: the ideas and thinking that never gets thought.
+There’s a subtler loss too, one that never shows up in any burndown chart: the thinking that never happened.
 The insight that would have arrived in the shower, on the walk home, in the quiet moment between hard pushes.
 Crunch doesn’t just degrade the work you’re doing – it erases the Eureka moments you’ll never know you missed.
-It’s how you borrow clarity from tomorrow to feel busy today.
+It’s borrowing clarity from tomorrow to feel productive today.

 Set goals like a coach, not a cheerleader